Disorder in the Court: Copyright status

 Disorder in the Court is one of four Columbia Stooges shorts that fell into the public domain after the copyright expired in 1964, the other three being Malice in the Palace (1949), Sing a Song of Six Pants and Brideless Groom (both 1947).
 Consequently, these four shorts frequently appear on budget video compilations and streaming services.
 A remastered version of the film was released on Blu-ray as part of The Three Stooges Collection on August 13, 2024, by Sony Pictures Home Entertainment.

 In popular culture

 Gail Tempest (Suzanne Kaaren) dancing in the courtroom.

 The presumed perpetrator is a dancer named Buck Wing, a reference to the buck-and-wing dance common in vaudeville and minstrel shows.

 The classic "swearing in" routine ("Take off your hat!"; "Raise your right hand"; "Judgy Wudgy") was borrowed nearly verbatim from Buster Keaton's 1931 film Sidewalks of New York, directed by Stooges producer Jules White.

 A shot of the trio performing in court was used by Hershey's in a 1980s advertising campaign.

+A still from it is used in the episode "Self-Inflicted Wounds (Part 1): Could'a, Would'a, Should'a" of Farscape while part of the film is being played in the next episode "Self-Inflicted Wounds (Part 2): Wait for the Wheel".

 The short appears in the 2019 horror film 3 from Hell.